Lila255/game_engine/README.md

 - Poly2Tri [https://github.com/jhasse/poly2tri] - A library for polygon triangulation.

 ### License
 This project is source-available and free to use for any non-commercial purpose.
+You may use this code for learning and personal projects, but do not use it for commercial purposes without obtaining permission from the author.